To browse the full list of courses available by academic department, visit Courses of Instruction.

 Brian Miller, Athletic Compliance Coordinator

 Hobart athletics seeks to afford experience in intercollegiate sports to as many men as possible.
-Annually, about onethird of the Hobart student body participates in intercollegiate athletics.
+Annually, about one third of the Hobart student body participates in intercollegiate athletics.
 Many participate on more than one team.
 While student-athletes are encouraged to strive to fulfill their athletic potential, emphasis is placed on achieving a healthy balance between their scholastic and athletic endeavors.
 The broad-based program receives excellent support in the areas of equipment, facilities, staff, and sports medicine.
 Under the supervision of the Department of Athletics, Hobart fields intercollegiate teams in basketball, cross country, football, golf, ice hockey, lacrosse, rowing, sailing, soccer, squash, and tennis.
-Hobart is a member of Division III of the National Collegiate Athletic Association and competes in this division in all sports except lacrosse.
+Hobart is a member of Division III of the National Collegiate Athletic Association, and competes in this division in all sports except lacrosse.
 Since 1995, the Hobart lacrosse team has competed at the Division I level.
-Since 1972, Hobart College has won 18 national championships, three Eastern College Athletic Conference regional titles, and 20 conference championships
+Since 1972, Hobart College has won 18 national championships, four Eastern College Athletic Conference regional titles, and 47 conference championships.

 William Smith is a member of the Liberty League, ECAC and NCAA.
 Since William Smith teams began competing in the early 1970s, the Herons have enjoyed notable success.
-The Herons have won six national championships, 40 conference championships and 19 state championships.
+The Herons have won seven national championships, 60 conference championships and 19 state championships.

 Physical Education Classes